core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 Upon receiving a response matching with the group request before the amount of time T' has elapsed (see Step 6 in {{ssec-req-proc-proxy-steps}}), the proxy proceeds according to the following steps.

 1. The proxy MUST include the Reply-From Option defined in {{sec-reply-from-option}} in the response.
-The proxy sets the option value as follows.
+The proxy sets the option value as follows:

-   The CRI present as first element of the CBOR sequence specifies the addressing information of the server generating the response.
-The second element of the CBOR sequence MUST NOT be present.
+   * The CRI present as first element of the CBOR sequence specifies the addressing information of the server generating the response.

+   * The second element of the CBOR sequence MUST NOT be present.

    If the proxy supports caching of responses (see {{sec-proxy-caching}}), the proxy MUST include the Reply-From Option in the response before caching the response.
 This ensures that a response to a group request conveys the addressing information of the origin server that generated the response, also when the response is forwarded to a client as retrieved from the proxy's cache.